 Some of the large-scale poultry farms in Kenya include the Kenchic Farm farm in Kiambu.

-The two most common methods for poultry farming in Kenya are :
+The two most common types for poultry farming in Kenya are :

 - Organic Poultry Farming